RKO and MGM Costume Designer Walter Plunkett

 1952 Academy Awards, Walter Plunkett received Oscar for An American in Paris and Edith Head for A Place In The Sun.

-Plunkett retired in 1966, after having worked in films, on Broadway, and for the Metropolitan Opera.
-He spent the last years of his life with his partner Lee.
+Plunkett retired in 1966 after working in films, on Broadway, and for the Metropolitan Opera.
+He spent the last years of his life with his partner, Lee.
 Walter died in 1982, leaving Lee his estate.

 Walter Plunkett Label for Gone With The iInd garments